harshporwal033/ConsumerCluster/README.md

   </tr>
 </table>

-## Brief Introduction
+## Introduction

-ConsumerClustering is a practical machine learning project focused on segmenting customers into meaningful groups based on their purchasing behavior.
-Using the K-Means clustering algorithm, this project helps uncover patterns in customer data that businesses can leverage for targeted marketing and improving customer engagement.
+This project uses the K-Means clustering algorithm to segment customers based on their buying habits.
+It’s a practical example showing how businesses can group their customers to tailor marketing efforts and improve engagement.

 ## Table of Contents
 1. [Project Overview](#project-overview)